 Youngsters are especially ambitious these days, and even if your kids are young enough to be your dependents, they may have to pay taxes.
 In some cases, you may be able to include their income on your tax return; in others, they'll have to file their own tax return or you will have to file a separate return on their behalf.
 Whether this is required depends on both the amount and source of the minor’s income.

-A 15-year-old who works after school, for instance, and earns less than the exemption would owe nothing in taxes.
+A 15-year-old who works after school, for instance, and earns less than $1,050 would owe nothing in taxes.
 Even so, if an employer withheld taxes from her paycheck, she'll have to file a tax return to obtain a refund.